T O W E R N

 emergency services,

-including the police, better connected.
+including the police, better connected...well, it will have to be put

 Weston

-- At right, the Fire Department facility on Lyons Plains
+- Fire Department facility on Lyons

 Road, the East Side of Town--on land donated to the Volunteer Fire